omoindrot/omoindrot.github.io/_drafts/estimator.md

 ## Loading pre-trained weights

 Everything works well if we follow the standard way to build a `tf.estimator`.
-It gets tricky when we try to deviate from this standard, because we don't have access to the tensorflow session here.
+It gets tricky when we try to deviate from this standard, because we don't have access to the TensorFlow Session here.

-The estimator will take care of creating the session (a `tf.train.MonitoredSession`), save the variables and do all the work.
+The Estimator will take care of creating the session (a `tf.train.MonitoredSession`), save the variables and do all the work.
 It simplifies our code, but at the same time it makes it more complex to tinker with the model.

 For example here, we want to initialize the model with pre-trained weights.